Carwoola Homestead: Inner homestead complex

 Possibly the earliest part of the homestead itself is the north-wing at the rear, a building with a Dutch gable (jerkin roofed).
 Part of this seven-roomed building is finished in a way which suggests that it could well have been living quarters, perhaps the earliest homestead.
 Later it was probably used as storage space, augmented by the pine-lined loft which runs the full length of the building.
 There is also a loft above half of the parallel (southern) kitchen wing which could well be a later building, contemporaneous perhaps with the central two-storied section.

 The upper storey has five symmetrically disposed windows (to the east/front) which are shown with shutters in early oil paintings at Carwoola.
 The front door which consists of two vertical panels and sidelights opens into a hall with an elegant staircase and fine straight balusters.
 To the right is the large sitting room with an exquisitely restrained white marble fireplace, said to be the signed work of the 19th century neoclassical sculptor, Canova.
 To the left of the hall is the dining room, lit, as is the sitting room, by a pair of tall four-paned sash windows.
 The woodwork for the six-panelled doors, windows and original mantelpieces is (red) cedar.
 Certain alterations have been made to the mantelpieces: one was removed to accommodate the Canova mantelpiece and one removed to make way for a wooden one in the taste of the 1920s.
 However, there are numerous typically Georgian mantelpieces throughout the homestead.
 This suggests that the addition of the single storied wings might have taken place within a short period of time after the two storied section.

 Throughout the house is fine cedar joinery, six panelled doors, cantilevered stair, large sash windows with small panes and simple Georgian fireplace surrounds.
 The windows in the wings are flanked by unusual extra side lights and have cedar shutters which fold into the reveals.

 Outbuildings

 The number of (out-)buildings is so great that much time could be spent in attempting to work out the order of growth of the homestead complex.
 Homestead and outbuildings erected over a period between about 1830 to 1850.
 Most buildings are of the local hard rubble stone, originally white-washed.

-The outbuildings are not only noteworthy as vernacular forms. but also for the interesting groupings that they create in their impressive garden setting.
+Though the project took two decades to complete, the specific layout of the outbuildings themselves in relationship to the surrounding gardens was intentional.